Darkade/Darkade.github.io/yonder-for-sheets.md

 #### Do we use cookies?

-No. However Google Sheets might use cookies and require the use of cookies in order for our add-on deployment to properly work.
+No. However Google Sheets™ might use cookies and require the use of cookies in order for our add-on deployment to properly work.
 We have no control over these cookies.

 #### Do we disclose any information to outside parties?